The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 Best time to go to Pico do Arieiro Madeira

-Pico do Arieiro is famous for being the ‘best sunrise viewpoint in Madeira’, so obviously you want to check it out with sunrise!
+Pico do Arieiro is famous for being the ‘best sunrise viewpoint in Madeira’, so you want to check it out with sunrise!
 But take into account that there won’t be a sea of clouds every morning.
 You have to be a bit lucky to get the very best weather conditions at Pico do Arieiro, therefore you should take into account a few things.

-Best season to visit Pico do Arieiro
+What is the best season to visit Pico do Arieiro on Madeira Island?

 Pico do Arieiro webcam

 All over Madeira are weather webcams installed so you can check the weather conditions before you set off to a different part of the island.
 It does not apply for sunrise of course to check the webcam before you depart because it will be dark.
-But if you want to watch sunset at Pico do Arieiro it’s a perfect tool to predict the clouds.
+But if you want to watch the sunset at Pico do Arieiro it’s a perfect tool to predict the clouds.

 The webcam updates its view every 30 minutes and you can even watch a time-lapse from the last 24 hours.
-This will give you a good insight of the last conditions on the peak.

-If you’re staying for a longer period of time on the island, you might even get better in predicting the clouds by just looking up to the mountain peaks.
+This will give you a good insight into the last conditions at the peak.
+If you’re staying for a longer period on the island, you might even get better at predicting the clouds by just looking up at the mountain peaks.
 But as always, there’s nothing as changeable as the weather!

 Best viewpoints at Pico do Arieiro